 This is a big one for a lot of solo practitioners.
-Since no single lawyer can be an expert in every area of the law, solos (as well as small firms and boutiques) are often asked to do work that their firms don’t have the expertise for and must refer out.
+Since no single lawyer can be an expert in every area of the law.
+Solos (and small firms and boutiques) are often asked to do work where their firms don’t have the expertise.
+Therefore, they must refer this work out.

-Unfortunately, every time an attorney refers work out there is a risk the client won’t come back again, either because the client stays with the second firm or decides to go to a third firm that is better able to handle all of its legal needs.
+Unfortunately, every time an attorney refers work out there is a risk the client won’t come back again.
+This is because the client stays with the second firm.
+Or, just as bad, they go to a third firm that is able to handle all of its legal needs.

 2. YOU DON’T HAVE A BENCH TO PULL FROM WHEN MATTERS HEAT UP

-If you’re a solo practitioner (or part of small firm) there aren’t extra people around to help shoulder the burden when you get busy.
+If you’re a solo practitioner (or part of small firm) there aren’t extra people around to help.
+There is no support to shoulder the burden when you get busy.
 There are a couple of consequences.
-This may put you at a disadvantage to the firm on the other side that’s able to pull staff from other departments to help with caseloads and consult on different areas of the legal matters at hand.
+This may put you at a disadvantage to the firm on the other side.
+The adversary is able to pull staff from other departments.
+They have help with caseloads and can consult on different areas of the legal matters.

 It may also mean that when a big case is going to trial or a major transaction is getting ready to close, you have to turn down new matters.
-Then when the case finally settles or gets tried, or the big deal finally closes, you may be left scrambling for work.
+Then when the case finally settles or gets tried, or the big deal closes, you are left scrambling for work.

 3. YOU WOULD BENEFIT FROM CROSS-SELLING AND CROSS-MARKETING OPPORTUNITIES

 Joining a large firm with a collegial atmosphere is often a way to market your skill set to clients who are already using the firm for their other legal needs.
-A client that already has a positive association with the firm may be happy to meet a partner that can handle more of its legal needs and allow if to keep all of its work at one firm.
-And at a firm with the right culture you’ll have many partners who are ready and willing to introduce you to their clients.
+A client that already has a positive association with the firm may be happy to meet a partner that can handle more of its legal needs.
+This allows the client to keep all of its work at one firm.
+And at a firm with the right culture, you’ll have ready and willing partners to introduce you to their clients.
 This can certainly give you a head start when it comes to marketing.

-4. MORE BACK OFFICE STAFF WOULD MAKE IT POSSIBLE FOR YOU TO FOCUS ON CLIENT SERVICE AND BUSINESS GENERATION, INSTEAD OF ADMINISTRATIVE WORK
+4. FOCUS ON CLIENT SERVICE AND BUSINESS GENERATION, INSTEAD OF ADMINISTRATIVE WORK

-Solo practitioners (and managing partners at small firms) inevitably spend part of their time on administrative tasks, instead of having the opportunity to focus their attention on client work and business generation.
+Solo practitioners (and managing partners at small firms) inevitably spend much of their time on administrative tasks.
+This limits the opportunity to focus their attention on client work and business generation.

-Joining a larger firm gives you the benefit of a billing department, professional marketing staff, and many times even a non-lawyer CEO or COO.
-Depending on the size of the firm you may have many other non-legal professional staff, all of whom are tasked with making sure you can perform your work as efficiently as possible.
+If you join a larger law firm, you get the benefit of a billing department, professional marketing staff, and many times even a non-lawyer CEO or COO.
+Depending on the size of the firm, you may have many other non-legal professional staff.
+All of whom are tasked with making sure you can perform your work as efficiently as possible.

 5. YOUR CURRENT AND POTENTIAL CLIENTS MAY FEEL MORE COMFORTABLE GIVING THEIR WORK TO A LARGER FIRM